uclh-criu/learning-datascience/documents/five-safes/000-access-to-health-data-uclh.md

 -   further work to obscure or mask the data is not necessary given the other safe guards (as per the recommendation by the UK data service)

+We will now give more details for each of the 5 safes.

 ## Safe people